AnnaWilliford/SWC_Fall2019_lessons/Lesson5_DataVisualizationR .md

 > >  geom_smooth(method="lm", size=1.5)
 > > ```

-> ### Challenge 4b
+> ### Challenge
+> Part 2.
 >
-> Modify your solution to Challenge 4a so that the points are now a different shape and are colored by continent with new trendlines.
+> Modify your solution to Part 1 so that the points are now a different shape and are colored by continent with new trendlines.
 Hint: The color argument can be used inside the aesthetic.
 >
-> > #### Solution to challenge 4b
+> > #### Solution to Part 2.
 > >
 > > Modify Challenge 4 so that the points are now a different shape and are colored by continent with new trendlines.
 > >